awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_unauthorized.md

 **EC2 instance has been involved in RDP brute force attacks\.**

 This finding informs you that an EC2 instance in your AWS environment was involved in a brute force attack aimed at obtaining passwords to RDP services on Windows\-based systems\.
 This can indicate unauthorized access to your AWS resources\.

+This finding’s severity is low if a brute force attack is aimed at one of your EC2 instances\.
+This finding’s severity is high if your EC2 instance is being used to perform the brute force attack\.

 For more information, see [Remediating a Compromised EC2 Instance](guardduty_remediate.md#compromised-ec2)\.

 ## UnauthorizedAccess:IAMUser/InstanceCredentialExfiltration<a name="unauthorized11"></a>